Clentz/ad4Max-SDK-iOS/README.markdown

 Installation
 =======================

-1. First you need to get [the latest version of the Ad4Max framework binary](http://clentz.github.com/ad4Max-SampleApp-iOS/framework/Ad4Max.framework.zip) on GitHub, or you can also compile it from the sources.
+1. First you need to get [the latest version of the Ad4Max framework binary](http://clentz.github.com/ad4Max-SampleApp-iOS/framework/Ad4Max.framework.zip) on GitHub.

-1. Unzip the `Ad4Max.framework` package to the project folder using the finder.
+1. Unzip the `Ad4Max.framework` package to the project folder using the Finder.
 ![Finder package](http://clentz.github.com/ad4Max-SampleApp-iOS/tutorial/01.png)

-1. Include the `Ad4Max.framework` in the in the linked libraries in the project configuration:
+1. Include the `Ad4Max.framework` in the linked libraries in the project configuration:

 In the project settings go to the build phases tab